ThirstyGit/ecommerce/README.md

 2. Shop divs need to be better sized and responsive in main page.
 3. Need to add a check so that there are not 2 shops with the same name.
 4. Need to make sure only images are uploaded when uploading a product image.
+5. Need to accept description when adding a product.
+6. Wrong redirects after adding product to shop.